Characters: Bleach Visoreds And Exiled Soul Reapers

 - Ironic Echo: When Byakuya sneers at her Flash Step, she makes it clear he just hit a body double, sneers back at him and runs off.

-- Last Name Basis: She's on a First Name Basis with Byakuya, but a Last Name Basis with Rukia.
-Justified in that she mentored Byakuya when he was a child, but Rukia was adopted into the Kuchiki clan as an adult, long after Yoruichi was officially gone, so Yoruichi doesn't have the same history with Rukia.
+- Last Name Basis: She's on a First Name Basis with Byakuya (Kuchiki), whom she mentored when he was a child.
+However, she's on a Last Name Basis with Rukia (Kuchiki) who was adopted into the Kuchiki clan as an adult, long after Yoruichi was officially gone.

 - Leotard of Power: Urahara's anti-Arrancar armour consists of a black leotard with gauntlets and greaves intended to augment her punches and kicks, and it's powerful enough to damage Aizen's chrysalis form.

 - Of Corsets Sexy: She wears a white corset and underwear while eating a huge amount of food.
-The point of the scene is to reveal how badly injured her body was after the fight with Yammy as her arm and leg are completely covered in bandages.
+The point of the scene is to reveal how badly injured her body was after the fight with Yammy as her arm and leg are completely covered in bandages and food consumption is related to how reiatsu-depleted a shinigami has become.

 - Private Tutor: A century before the story begins, the adolescent Byakuya was privately tutored by Yoruichi to improve his shunpou.
 It's implied that she was also teaching him to rein in his Hair-Trigger Temper and learn how to relax.